- Common uses

-Paclitaxel injection comes as a liquid to be given intravenously (into a vein) by a doctor or nurse in a hospital or clinic.
-It is usually given once every 3 weeks.
-When paclitaxel injection manufactured with polyoxyethylated castor oil is used to treat Kaposi's sarcoma, it may be given once every 2 or 3 weeks.
+Paclitaxel (with polyoxyethylated castor oil) injection comes as a liquid to be injected over 3 or 24 hours intravenously by a doctor or nurse in a hospital or clinic.
+When paclitaxel (with polyoxyethylated castor oil) is used to treat breast cancer, ovarian cancer, or non-small cell lung cancer it is usually given once every 3 weeks.
+When paclitaxel (with polyoxyethylated castor oil) is used to treat Kaposi's sarcoma, it may be given once every 2 or 3 weeks.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 What SPECIAL PRECAUTIONS should I follow?

 Before receiving paclitaxel (with polyoxyethylated castor oil) injection,

 - tell your doctor and pharmacist if you are allergic to paclitaxel, docetaxel, any other medications, polyoxyethylated castor oil (Cremophor EL), or medications that contain polyoxyethylated castor oil such as cyclosporine injection (Sandimmune) or teniposide (Vumon).
 Ask your doctor or pharmacist if you do not know if a medication that you are allergic to contains polyoxyethylated castor oil.